Josh Earnest

-Joshua Ryan Henry Earnest (born January 22, 1975) is an American political advisor who served as the 29th White House press secretary under President Barack Obama from 2014 to 2017.
+Joshua Ryan Henry Earnest (born January 22, 1975) is an American political advisor who served as White House press secretary under President Barack Obama from 2014 to 2017.
+He was Obama's third Press Secretary and the 29th to hold the position.
 He succeeded Jay Carney as Obama's press secretary, in 2014, and was succeeded by President Donald Trump's first presidential press secretary, Sean Spicer.
-He currently serves as Senior Vice President and Chief Communications Officer for United Airlines.
+He is Executive Vice President of Communications and Advertising for United Airlines.

 Early life and education

 Earnest was born in Kansas City, Missouri, the son of Donald H. Earnest, an athletic director, and Jeanne M. Earnest, a psychologist.
 He attended The Barstow School, a private secondary school, on a scholarship.
-He played baseball and basketball.

 He graduated from Rice University, in 1997, with a degree in political science and policy studies.
 Earnest was a member of Sid Richardson College and was the campus-wide beer bike coordinator while at Rice University.